 Demons were trapped under ice since the age of dinosaurs, but have started escaping and possessing humans.
 So apparently if we don’t prevent climate change, we could face a demon apocalypse.
 Akira doesn’t take the news well and thinks Ryo has lost his mind, but their deep bond convinces him to take his friend seriously.
-Ryo proposes that because Akira has a pure and good soul, a demon can’t possess him.
+Ryo proposes that because Akira has a pure and good soul, he can resist possession.
 Instead, Akira could harness the power to protect humanity from demons.
 Ryo’s knowledge of demons and Akira’s pure heart together are the only hope to save the world.

 Ryo hatches a strange plan to get Akira possessed: he rounds up a bunch of hippies to have a dance party in his basement, offers them drugs, then breaks out a fight.
 Akira is understandably scared and unsure.
 Ryo believes the debauchery and violence will attract demons, and it turns out he’s right.
 Everyone starts getting possessed by demons, including Akira.
 They just so happen to get Akira possessed by an extremely powerful demon named Amon and he becomes Devilman.
 He’s so strong he slaughters all the demons at the party.

 Unlike the anime, Akira stays in control of his body.
 Demonic possession makes his body more muscular and his personality more aggressive.
 He also gains permanent eyeliner.
 With his newfound strength he can defend himself from bullies without even transforming into Devilman.
-Miki becomes attracted to the new and improved Akira, but he doesn’t pursue her back since he’s still a pure wimp inside.
-The strength and sexual attention he receives makes Devilman a masculine power fantasy for the young men the manga was aimed at.
-From then on, demons seek out Devilman to avenge Amon and the manga focuses on the monster battles for a while.
+Miki becomes attracted to the new and improved Akira, but he doesn’t pursue her back since he’s still a wimp inside.
+The strength and sexual attention he receives makes Devilman a power fantasy for the young men the manga was aimed at.
+From then on, demons seek out Devilman to avenge Amon and the manga focuses on the monster battles.
 The demons challenge Akira’s decision to become Devilman since his loved ones are often put in danger.
-He manages to defeat them all as he discovers new powers like flight, telepathy, and most importantly extendable eyebrows.
+He manages to defeat them all as he discovers new powers like flight, telepathy, and most importantly extendable eyebrows.extendable eyebrows.

 But Nagai really shows off his imagination with monster designs and gore.
 He was at the forefront of making manga for children more violent with works like Devilman.
 His swirly shapes and high contrast actually work to make his art disturbing and haunting, rather than comedic.
 He always draw blood as a big splatter too.

 Nagai says that he fell into a trance as he worked on Devilman (spoilers at link).
 He started with the concept and characters, but did not have an ending in mind.
 It’s fun to read a story not knowing what will happen when the author didn’t know either.
 The story took form as it was written and Nagai found himself surprised by the developments he depicted.
 A lot of this process involved the character of Ryo (spoilers at link again).
 Nagai looked at Ryo’s behavior and concluded not only was Ryo in love with Akira, but the two friends would become each other’s greatest enemies.
-He accidentally wrote one of the best love stories of all time, if you ask me.
+He accidentally wrote one of the best love stories of all time.